 When I was growing up one of my best friends in high school lived with a pall of anxiety and concern: his mother had been diagnosed with inoperable cancer and her status was essentially, "it's just a matter of time."
-His mother - who was a great person who always welcomed me over to the house - was dying and the whole state of affairs was rather dreary.
 There was a dark cloud over the family and household.
-That is just the way they lived.
-They were alive, and yet in many respects, they were being robbed of life by virtue of the terrible burden they had to bear.

 But then something happened one day.
 My friend's mother was informed that she had been misdiagnosed.
 Yes, this had to be incredibly frustrating and they had a right to be angry.
 But on the other hand, there was a tremendous sense of relief and joy.
-My friend's mother suddenly had a new lease on life.
-Everything changed in that household.
-It was like a light starting to shine in the darkness!

 The whole episode reminds me of how it is more than possible to go through life in a misdirected way.
 To miss something vital or to have a completely inadequate understanding of what's going on and therefore really miss out.
 This happens on smaller scales all of the time.
-How often do we have those "ah hah" moments when we finally "get" something that for whatever reason had just eluded us for years...indeed sometimes for our entire life, until that moment when the light bulb comes on?!
+How often do we have those "ah hah" moments when we finally "get" something that for whatever reason had just eluded us for years...indeed sometimes for our entire life, until that moment when there is clarification and insight.